Hawks arrest woman who sold R2.2m Durban North house that ‘wasn’t hers’

-Durban - A Durban woman is expected to in the dock on Friday on allegations that she sold a multi-million rand that didn’t belong to her.
+Durban - A Durban woman is in the dock on Friday on allegations that she sold a multi-million rand house that didn’t belong to her.

 Hawks in KwaZulu-Natal said the 54-year-old was arrested by members of the Durban Serious Commercial Crime Investigation and charged with fraud.